msklosak/EasyEdit/README.md

 ## Description
 EasyEdit is a cross-platform text editor developed in Python using PyQt5.
-EasyEdit aims to be simple and easy to use by providing a clean interface and
+EasyEdit aims to be simple and easy to use by providing a clean interface and having all of the features commonly found in a modern text editor.

 ## Features
  * Proper tab support